How to be Productive When You Are a Work at Home Mum

-There are many benefits to being a work from home mum, such as flexibility of working hours and no commuting.
+There are many benefits to being a work at home mum, such as flexibility of working hours and no commuting.
 However, there are also many challenges, including harnessing productivity and managing your time.
 Fortunately, there are some essentials which can help to boost your business productively, and therefore, your income.
+Here is how to be productive when you are a work at home Mum…

 Don’t be afraid to invest in help

 Understanding all aspects of running a business can be daunting and time-consuming.
 For example, the details of accounting and invoicing can take time and effort that you may not have the energy for.
 You could invest in an accountant or online invoicing system to help manage your cash flow.
 Use resources available to create reliable invoice templates for your business – these can often be found online for free and are a great way to improve your credibility.
-You may also benefit from using Design Bundles templates for help with any graphics or logos.
+You may also benefit from using Design Bundles templates for help with any graphics or logos or you could hire a Canva Virtual Assistant to cover all of the design work for you.

 Ask for support with your childcare needs

-If your children aren’t in school or nursery and are still at an age where they need to be constantly supervised, you’ll need support with childcare.
+If your children aren’t in school or nursery and are still at an age where they need to be constantly supervised, you’ll need support with childcare in order to be as productive as you can be as work at home Mum.
 Whether this comes from family, friends or you invest in daycare or a nanny, this support will mean you can have the mental ability to focus on your work.

 Invest in noise-cancelling headphones